-Using the pg_dump utility, pgAdmin provides an easy way to create a backup in a plain-text or archived format.
+pgAdmin uses the pg_dump utility to provide an easy way to create a backup in a plain-text or archived format.
 You can then use a client application (like psql or the Query Tool) to restore a plain-text backup file, or use the Postgres pg_restore utility to restore an archived backup.
 The pg_dump utility must have read access to all database objects that you want to back up.

 You can backup a single table, a schema, or a complete database.
 Select the name of the backup source in the pgAdmin tree control, right click to open the context menu, and select Backup… to open the Backup dialog.
 The name of the object selected will appear in the dialog title bar.

 Use the fields in the General tab to specify parameters for the backup:

 Enter the name of the backup file in the Filename field.
 Optionally, select the Browser icon (…) to the right to navigate into a directory and select a file that will contain the archive.

 Use the drop-down listbox in the Format field to select the format that is best suited for your application.
 Each format has advantages and disadvantages: